Randolph Churchill: Late 1950s

 In November and December 1958 Randolph published six articles in the Daily Express about the Suez Crisis.
 Soon afterward he published The Rise and Fall of Sir Anthony Eden (1959).
 Questions were asked about it in the House, and Evelyn Waugh called the book "despicable".
 Clement Attlee reviewed the book as "singularly offensive and inaccurate" and wrote that "Readers of this book will not learn much about Sir Anthony Eden, but they should get a full appreciation of Mr Randolph Churchill".
 Sir Winston was deeply embarrassed about the book: Attlee later told Eden that Churchill had told him that he should have made his review stronger, while Sir Winston told Eden that he saw little of Randolph these days and that whenever they met, as Eden recorded, "they only had a flaming row.
 Clemmie nodded sad assent".
-Eden's biographer Robert Rhodes James described the book as "a diatribe … best forgotten".
+Eden's biographer Robert Rhodes James described the book as "a diatribe ... best forgotten".

-Since February 1959, as soon as it was clear that Nigel Nicolson was in trouble with his local Association, Randolph's open wish to be MP for Bournemouth was the subject of much press talk.
-He was not shortlisted for interview by the local Conservative Association in May.
+Since February 1959, as soon as it was clear that Nigel Nicolson was in trouble with his local constituency Conservative Association, Randolph's open wish to be MP for Bournemouth was the subject of much press talk.
+He was interviewed for the candidacy by the local Association in May, but was not placed on the shortlist.
 This was his last attempt to enter Parliament; it had not helped his case that in Liverpool 25 years earlier he had said "I don't want to go into Parliament to represent a lot of stuffy old ladies in Bournemouth, I want to fight for really hard-pressed people".

 Journalism

 Randolph inherited something of his father's literary flair, carving out a successful career for himself as a journalist.
 He edited the "Londoner's Diary" in the Evening Standard and was one of the best-paid gossip columnists on Fleet Street.
 He edited collections of his father's speeches, which were published in seven books between 1938 and 1961.

 Although he had no sentimental illusions about colonial peoples, he had no time for regimes based on supposed white superiority.
 He reported on Cyprus (where the British Army was fighting insurgents in the late 1950s) and Algeria (where French rule was coming to an end in the late 1950s and early 1960s).
-He particularly disliked the police state of South Africa, and on entering the country he was detained in customs for insisting on giving his thumbprint in ink (as a black person was expected to do) rather than signing the relevant entry form, until it was confirmed that he was entitled to do so.
+He particularly disliked the Apartheid state of South Africa, and on entering the country he was detained in customs for insisting on giving his thumbprint in ink (as a black person was expected to do) rather than signing the relevant entry form, until it was confirmed that he was entitled to do so.
 He obtained an interview with Hendrik Verwoerd, who was surrounded by revolver-toting bodyguards after addressing a rally in Boer territory.
 He particularly abhorred the Sharpeville Massacre, believing that "10 London bobbies" could have dispersed the crowd relatively peacefully.